 - Sweet Potato Pancakes

 If you tried these Whole Wheat Pancakes, I would love for you to leave a comment and review below.

 - ⅛ teaspoon salt

 - 2 eggs

-Preheat oven to 200 degrees and place a cookie sheet in the oven.
-Also, preheat a large skillet or griddle to medium heat and grease with coconut oil or nonstick spray.
+- Preheat a large skillet or griddle to medium heat and grease with coconut oil, melted butter, or nonstick spray.

-Ladle 1/4 cup pancake batter onto the skillet.
-Cook until bubbles form and edges are dry.
-Flip pancakes and cook 1-2 minutes before removing from skillet and placing on cookie sheet in oven to hold warm.
+- Ladle ¼ cup pancake batter onto the heated skillet.
+Cook until bubbles form and the edges are dry.

 - Flip the pancakes and cook for 1-2 minutes before removing them from the skillet.
 Remember, do not be tempted to push down on the pancakes as they finish cooking.